This is one of those meals that you can’t believe takes so little effort and tastes so darn good.

 - 1 tablespoon lime juice (or more taste)

-- 1 tablespoon fish sauce (or more to taste)
+- 1 tablespoon fish sauce (my favorite brand!!)

 - 1 teaspoon palm sugar or 4 drops liquid stevia

-- 1-3 teaspoons Thai Chile Garlic Sauce or paste, or Sriacha
+- 1-3 teaspoons Thai Chile Garlic Sauce or paste, or Sriarcha

 - ½ cup finely minced fresh cilantro

 - Optional: Lots of veggies would make a good addition to this soup..I love sweet peppers!

 - In a soup pot, bring the coconut milk, chicken broth, ginger, and lemongrass to a boil.